phunanon/uMod/README.md

   - **DisallowRole**: prevent a user from having a role
 - Fun
   - **Leaderboard**: keeps track of user messages and ranks them
+    - **IqLeaderboard**: ranks users by their total number of distinct words per message divided by the number of message lines
+    - **LoyaltyLeaderboard**: ranks users by the number of days between their earliest and latest activity
   - **Confessions**: allows users to post anonymous messages in a channel
     - Also **ConfessMute** (preserving anonymity) and **ConfessUnmute**
   - **GlobalChat**: mirrors messages between guilds using public or private rooms